lindsay-stevens/odk_tools/odk_tools/README.md

 Output:

 A folder named 'XFORM_NAME-media' (name matching the input file), created in the same directory as the input xform file.
+The folder will contain an image per question per language, according to the specified image settings.

 ## Language Editions